istio/istio/.github/issue_template.md

 **Is this a BUG or FEATURE REQUEST?:**

-**Did you review existing epics or issues to identify if this already being worked on** (please try to add the correct tags and epics)?:
+**Did you review existing epics or issues to identify if this already being worked on?** (please try to add the correct tags and epics):

 **Bug:**
 **What happened**: